-Do you have boundaries when it comes to your personal time?
+Do you have boundaries when it comes to using your personal time for teaching related activities?
 Do you have a hard time saying no?
 Do you always find people add to your to-do list because you’re just so darn good at everything?
-This was us, but we managed to start carving out time by doing a few simple things.
+Are you struggling with time management?
+Need a boost to your productivity?

-Marking/Grading: Why do we feel like we need to mark or grade every single thing students do?
+Why do we feel like we need to mark or grade every single thing students do?
 Observations and conversations are just as valuable as all those pieces of paper.
-Record these in your grade book and your free time will free up.G
+As your students are working, walk around the room and watch over their little shoulders to see if they are getting it or not.
+Record the names of students who are struggling or have been making mistakes.
+Mark just those papers.
+Record the ones in your grade book who already have it and your free time will free up.

 Social Media: Yes, the irony is clear to us.
 The ninjas have been spending FAR too much time looking at other people’s classrooms instead of getting stuff done.
 When it’s time to work, set your devices to “Do Not Disturb.”

 If you are working on a school computer, chances are you need the Internet in order to work, but use some self-discipline to stay on task.

 If you are addicted to your Instagram account (or if you need to read our latest “Overheard in my Classroom”) then try to do this scrolling during your wait time.
 That’s the time you spend waiting in line at the grocery store, waiting at a doctor’s office, or any other moment of the day when you find yourself waiting for something).